openthread/openthread/tools/harness-simulation/README.md

 ## POSIX Environment Setup

-1. Open the configuration file `tools/harness-simulation/posix/config.json`:
+1. Open the JSON format configuration file `tools/harness-simulation/posix/simulation.conf`:

    - Edit the value of `ot_path` to the absolute path where the top directory of the OpenThread repository is located.
 For example, change the value of `ot_path` to `/home/<username>/repo/openthread`.
    - As to each entry in `ot_build.ot`,